 White noise is defined as a sound that contains many different frequencies of equal intensity.
 While you can buy special machines that make white noise, fans and air conditioners also produce this sound.

-White noise has several benefits for babies.
+White noise, which is included in our range of Video Baby Monitors, has several benefits for babies.
 First, it helps promote feelings of calmness and relaxation.
 Also, it helps mask noises from elsewhere in the home.
 For example, most parents find a fan helps cover up the sounds of television, conversation, etc.

 Is a Fan Better Than a Home Air Conditioner?